raesene/eathar/README.md

  - `clusteradminusers` - Provides a list of users/groups/service accounts who have the cluster-admin clusterrole.
  - `getsecretsuser` - Provides a list of users/groups/service accounts who have `GET` or `LIST` access to secrets at the cluster level.
  - `persistentvolumecreationuser` - Provides a list of users/groups/service accounts who have `CREATE` access to persistentvolumes at the cluster level.
+ - `impersonateuser` - Provides a list of users/groups/service accounts who have `impersonate` access to other users/groups/service accounts at the cluster level.
+ - `binduser` - Provides a list of users/groups/service accounts who have `bind` access to clusterroles at the cluster level.
+ - `escalate` - Provides a list of users/groups/service accounts who have `escalate` access to clusterroles at the cluster level.

 ## Demo